aacedo/placeandcity-backend/README.md

 # README #

-Jersey-based web services for Engaging Geographies web site.
+Jersey-based web services for Placeandcity web site.

 ### What is this repository for? ###